GitHub Actions Workflows¶

 zensical build - Deploy - deploys to GitHub Pages

-First-time setup: Go to your repo's Settings > Pages and set the source to GitHub Actions.
+First-time setup: The post-generation hook configures this automatically.
+If it couldn't (no gh CLI or repo not yet created), go to Settings > Pages and set the source to GitHub Actions.

 Dependabot (dependabot.yml)¶